piglovesyou/graphql-let/README.md

 ## Contribution

 *   **[Create an issue](https://github.com/piglovesyou/graphql-let/issues/new)**
-    if you have ideas, found a bug or anything.
+    if you have ideas, find a bug, or anything.
 *   **Creating a PR** is always welcome!
     *   Running `npm run prepublishOnly` locally will get your local development ready.
-    *   Adding tests is preferable, but don't hesitate without it, maybe someone else will fill it.
+    *   Adding tests is preferable, but don't worry.
+Maybe someone else will fill it.

 ## License